This guide is a brief overview of the cybersecurity educational and career opportunities in Delaware.

 Delaware is steadily developing cybersecurity resources at the state level.

 According to Delaware’s Department of Technology and Information, the state developed the “Delaware Broadband Fund” to support broadband services in public schools and libraries for broadband initiatives.
-Delaware’s businesses and government sectors have moved to cloud for 80% of its servers, with goals to create information technology efficiency.

 The department also controls cybersecurity for all branches of state government and school networks.
 The Delaware Information Security Advisory Council began in 2015 to discuss cyber resilience and has since developed cyber partnerships with infrastructure sectors in the state.